AS 2201: An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements

 .B22 If the service auditor's report on controls placed in operation and tests of operating effectiveness contains a qualification that the stated control objectives might be achieved only if the company applies controls contemplated in the design of the system by the service organization, the auditor should evaluate whether the company is applying the necessary procedures.

-.B23 In determining whether the service auditor's report provides sufficient evidence to support the auditor's opinion, the auditor should make inquiries concerning the service auditor's reputation, competence, and independence.
-Appropriate sources of information concerning the professional reputation of the service auditor are discussed in paragraph .10a of AS 1205, Part of the Audit Performed by Other Independent Auditors.
+.B23 In determining whether the service auditor’s report provides sufficient evidence to support the auditor’s opinion, the auditor should make inquiries concerning the service auditor’s reputation, competence, and independence.
+Appropriate sources of information concerning the professional reputation of the service auditor may include professional organizations and other relevant parties.

 .B24 When a significant period of time has elapsed between the time period covered by the tests of controls in the service auditor's report and the date specified in management's assessment, additional procedures should be performed.
 The auditor should inquire of management to determine whether management has identified any changes in the service organization's controls subsequent to the period covered by the service auditor's report (such as changes communicated to management from the service organization, changes in personnel at the service organization with whom management interacts, changes in reports or other data received from the service organization, changes in contracts or service level agreements with the service organization, or errors identified in the service organization's processing).
 If management has identified such changes, the auditor should evaluate the effect of such changes on the effectiveness of the company's internal control over financial reporting.
 The auditor also should evaluate whether the results of other procedures he or she performed indicate that there have been changes in the controls at the service organization.